 Because ethanol is harmful to a small engine, it is best to only use fresh gasoline with an ethanol content of 10% or less.
 Never use fuels with higher ethanol contents than this like fuels sold as E15, E30, and E85 fuel.
 These have ethanol contents up to 15%, 30%, and 85% respectively.

 Ethanol isn’t good for your trimmer because it attracts moisture from the air.
 This water and ethanol mixture will corrode components and leave behind gummy deposits that can clog and cause fuel system failure.

 The water and ethanol mixture will also separate from the gas after sitting for a long period of time.
 This mixture runs hot through the engine potentially damaging it.

 Your Ryobi string trimmer requires unleaded gasoline with a minimum octane rating of 89 and a maximum ethanol content of 10%.
 The lower the ethanol content or an ethanol-free fuel is best.

 Before you add fuel to your Ryobi string trimmer, determine whether your trimmer has a 2-cycle or 4-cycle engine.
 They have different fuel requirements.
 A 2-cycle engine uses a gas and oil mix.
 A 4-cycle engine uses straight gas.

 For more information on fuel, read “This is the Type of Gas and Oil Ryobi String Trimmers Use“.

-Solution: Drain fuel remaining in your string trimmer and fill with fresh fuel for your engine type.
+Solution: Drain the fuel remaining in your string trimmer and fill it with fresh fuel for your engine type.
 Add a fuel stabilizer like Sea Foam Motor Treatment.
-This product will not only stabilize your fuel, it will also reduce moisture and clean the fuel system.
+This product will not only stabilize your fuel, but it will also reduce moisture and clean the fuel system.